jdplumst/create-jaydee-app/README.md

 # Create Jaydee App

-**This will be rewritten as to use fullstack technologies that I like to use.**
+**This will be rewritten to use fullstack technologies that I like to use.**

 This is Create Jaydee App.
 This is a quick way to start up an application with TypeScript.